wanghaisheng/responsive-landing-page-starter/content/blog/en/migration-from-wordpress-to-jamstack.md

 One of the goals of this project was to find a way to simplify our workflow, hopefully impacting us as little as possible.
 Netlify CMS allowed us to do this.

 The editorial workflow Netlify CMS provided reflected our existing JIRA workflow quite closely, giving me hopes of automation (or, another opportunity to log into JIRA less).
-At the same time, the git-based storage of Netlify CMS allowed also reflected our existing review process in our blog-posts repository.
+At the same time, the git-based storage of Netlify CMS also reflected our existing review process.

 Using Netlify CMS allowed for a significant amount of the process to be consolidated.